Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/multiplayergamearhitectureintroduction.md

 ---
-id: multiplayergamearhitectureintroduction
+id: multiplayer-game-arhitecture
-title: Introduction
+title: Architecture Introduction
-sidebar_label: Introduction
 ---

 There are many different architectures for creating multiplayer games.
 Your game can run on